-Take, for example, Magento 2, which launched in 2015 and has been lauded for its customer-friendly checkout process.
-Magento comes packed with features that enable automatic guest checkout, one-click customer account creation, an option for a discount code box at check out, intuitive placement of payment and shipping information, among other checkout features.
+Magento 2, which launched in 2015, has been lauded for its customer-friendly checkout process.
+It comes packed with features that enable automatic guest checkout, one-click customer account creation, an option for a discount code box at checkout, intuitive placement of payment and shipping information, among other checkout features.
 Such features are designed and proven to facilitate a better customer experience, leading to more sales and a positive impression of your brand.

 Robust SEO Options

 Growing your eCommerce business will require a well-designed search engine optimization, or SEO, strategy.
 SEO helps your site gain visibility in organic (i.e., nonpaid) search results.
 SEO is a great way to increase site traffic and build out your brand without paying for ads.
 You should set up your eCommerce platform, therefore, to facilitate a robust set of SEO options.

 The Shopify platform comes with a basic set of SEO options, such as optimizing inventory or product pages in SEO-friendly ways or editing meta-tags.
 However, you cannot make server-level configurations with Shopify because Shopify stores are self-hosted.
 This is a significant limitation.

 We prefer Magento's SEO options because they allow the implementation of more diverse digital marketing strategies without much hassle.
 The company's out-of-the-box SEO tools are not available on many other eCommerce platforms, including Shopify.
 Magento's customizability allows you to make changes to your store design that optimize your site for SEO.
 Additionally, Magento's open-source, non-hosted design enables a variety of other SEO customization options through the integration of extensions and API.